 Residency, Combined Internal Medicine & Pediatrics

-University of Miami Miller School of Medicine and Jackson Health System
+University of Miami Miller School of Medicine & Jackson Health System

 Fellowship, Academic General Internal Medicine & Pediatrics

 Johns Hopkins University School of Medicine

-Brandon Allport-Altillo is an assistant professor in the Departments of Population Health, Internal Medicine and Pediatrics at Dell Medical School.
+Brandon Allport-Altillo, M.D., MPH, is an assistant professor in the population health, internal Medicine and Pediatrics at Dell Medical School.
 He serves as co-director of the Primary Care, Family and Community Medicine Clerkship, and practices as a primary care internist and pediatrician at Lone Star Circle of Care, a federally qualified health center.
 His academic work focuses on improving health and well-being for adults and children in Austin through community outreach and partnership, including partnering with community health workers to screen for and address social determinants of health in clinical and community settings.

 Altillo studied biological sciences at Rice University and attended medical school at Baylor College of Medicine.
 He completed residency training in combined internal medicine and pediatrics at the University of Miami Miller School of Medicine and Jackson Health System, where he served as med-peds chief resident.
 He then completed an academic research fellowship in the Divisions of General Internal Medicine and General Pediatrics at Johns Hopkins University School of Medicine.
 During the fellowship, he earned a Master’s in Public Health at Johns Hopkins Bloomberg School of Public Health, with a concentration in health systems and policy and a certificate in global health.